 If you’re already feeling overwhelmed, don’t worry!
 This may sound like a business course, but it’s really about defining some shorthand terms that help international businesses forge a common language to maximize their mutual success.
 So, think of this as your go-to vocabulary guide for everything and anything DDP.
-No flashcards are required.
+No flashcards required.

 What Does DDP Shipping Mean?